nwp8861/techo/README.md

 As simply, save techo.py in your computer and execute it on terminal.

-When saving the techo.py in a directory included in the PATH, it is recommended to change the file name to techo.
-Or, it may be useful to save the file in anywhere you want and alias it with the alias command, such as “alias techo=/__FILE_PATH__/techo.py”.
+If you save techo.py in a directory included in the PATH, it is recommended to change the filename into techo.
+Or, it may be useful to save the file in anywhere you want and alias it with the alias command, such as “alias techo=/_ _FILE_PATH_ _/techo.py”.

 ## Usage
 ```